benui-dev/UE-BUIValidator/README.md

-# UE4 UI Texture Validator Plugin
+# UE4 Texture Validator Plugin

-Set up rules to be applied when textures are imported
+A plugin that validates settings for texture assets in Unreal Engine 4.

+## What can it do?

+* Throw errors when texture size, texture group and other properties do not match customizable rules.
+* Automatically set default values for new textures upon import.
+* Set different validation rules for textures with different prefixes, or for different folders within Unreal.
+* Throw errors when users import textures without setting the Data Source Folder in their Editor Settings.

 ## Usage